 You can easily turn a 60 or 90 minute spa service into an afternoon of luxury without spending anything extra.

 Arrive early for your appointment and sit in the waiting room.
 There’s usually fruit-infused water, magazines and relaxing chairs there.
 Whenever I visit the Natural Body Spa in Atlanta (I’ve been to the Morningside, Brookhaven and Buckhead locations), I immediately feel relaxed when I walk into the lobby.
 Take a look around at the products on display.
 Keep your eye out on the sales and markdowns.

-As far as staying late for your spa service, I’ve had the pleasure of falling asleep on a massage table after my service was over like I did at Roc House Fitness Spa in Buckhead.
+As far as staying late for your spa service, I’ve had the pleasure of falling asleep on a massage table after my service was over.
 Usually the therapist will allow you to stay in the room (as long as they’re not overbooked) and wake up on your own time.

 Some spas offer a light meal or lunch service they can order-in.
 If that’s not in your budget, bring a protein bar or light fruit snack from home to much on.
 Wear your robe in the lounge area.
 Read a magazine or bring your iPod to relax.

 This is where the real savings are.
 I get e-newsletters from two Atlanta spas where they usually promote last-minute savings.
 I recently splurged on a deep cleansing facial because my skin was really dry and the spa offered $20 off for a weekday visit.
 I don’t mind going to the spa on a Thursday or Friday!
 Do you?
 This photograph is from a signature facial I reviewed at Natural Body Morningside back in 2013.
 It was luxurious.
 It’s also where the esthetician turned me on to Naturpathica products which a great for my over 40 skin!